iatek/jquery-socialist/README.md

 Options
 ================
-    networks
+    **networks**
     An array of network definition objects
-    network defintions
+    **network definitions**
     A javascript object containing the name of the network, id and other network specific parameters.
     Most networks require only the id.
 Some networks such as Craiglist and Flickr require additional options.

         {name:'linkedin',id:'linkedin-companyname'},
         {name:'facebook',id:'(facebook-pagename)'},